daattali/beautiful-jekyll/course.md

 * **Planning**: finding extra time, productivity, simplifying your to do list, helpful planning strategies for home life
 * **Routines**: daily routines in general; cleaning and tidying routines
 * **Goal setting and mindset**

-### **Sound good?
-Ready to start simplifying?
-Click** [**HERE**](https://buy.stripe.com/cN202a5Ou0206MUeUX) **to get started!**

-But wait.
-I understand that sometimes it's hard to get started.
-So, I put together a FREE course to get you started: **10 Questions to Help you Simplify Your Home Life** + an accompanying workbook.
-You can access that [HERE](https://mailchi.mp/b9ced2aa71e3/10-questions-to-help-you-simplify-your-home-life) and then come back to this page to take the full course when and if you are ready!

 #### What you will find in this course: